How to handle nicotine withdrawal from smoking or vaping

 An important part of looking after your wellbeing is to get enough good quality sleep.
 Try to take some time to unwind before bed by doing something relaxing like reading or meditating.
 Avoiding screens for a period of time before bed can help you to relax.

-After quitting smoking, nicotine withdrawal can cause disturbances to sleep.
+After quitting smoking or vaping, nicotine withdrawal can cause disturbances to sleep.
 Having a good routine around bedtime can help to get past these disturbances.
+If you’re having trouble sleeping, here are 10 things you can try to get a better night’s sleep.

 Drinking enough water keeps your body functioning properly.
 It can help flush out toxins from smoking from your body and help your body to repair damage done by smoking.
 Try to drink 30ml of water per kilogram of body weight each day.
 For example, someone who weighs 70 kg would drink 70 kg x 30 ml = 2,100 ml or 2.1 litres of water each day.